Lawrence Dickson

-Lawrence Everett Dickson (May 31, 1920 – December 23, 1944)KIA was an American pilot and a member of the famed group of the World War II-era Tuskegee Airmen.
+Lawrence Everett Dickson (May 31, 1920 – December 23, 1944) was an American pilot and a member of the famed group of the World War II-era Tuskegee Airmen.
 Dickson flew 68 mission in World War II before he was forced to eject from his aircraft over Austria in 1944.
 Dickson was declared missing in action.
 On July 27, 2018, Dickson's remains were identified by the Defense POW/MIA Accounting Agency.

 Military service

 The Tuskegee Airmen's aircraft had distinctive markings that led to the name, "Red Tails."